 As students progress toward their degrees, they take more advanced courses to better understand real hardware, application, and software problems faced by 21st-century enterprises and organizations.
 Students develop skills in system analytics, data communication, project management, and traffic analytics.

-CSU offers two master’s degree options for students interested in information systems: a master’s of science in IS and an MBA with an IS concentration.
+Cleveland State offers two master’s degree options for students interested in information systems: a master’s of science in IS and an MBA with an IS concentration.
 The MS focuses more on technology at the intersection of business, whereas the MBA is a business school course with a nine-credit concentration in information systems.
 The master’s program is suited for a future enterprise technology leader or even the chief technology officer (CTO) of an organization, while the MBA may be better for a product manager or chief executive officer.

 “IS students at the graduate level can take computer science electives, but they can also take electives that are housed within different departments in the college of business,” said Dr. West.
 “So, if we had a student who already had operations knowledge and wanted to pursue supply chain management, then that’s a course that they could take in their MIS program.
 If there’s a student who came from business school and had some foundational knowledge in accounting, they can take the advanced accounting course at the graduate level.”